ibexa/documentation-developer/docs/tutorials/extending_admin_ui/1_creating_a_dashboard_tab.md

     The tab extends `AbstractTab`.
     There are also [other tab types that you can extend](../../extending/extending_tabs.md).

-The tab also implements `OrderedTabInterface` (see line 17), which enables you to define the order in which the tab is displayed in the Dashboard.
+The tab also implements `OrderedTabInterface` (see line 17), which enables you to define the order in which the tab is displayed on the **My dashboard** page.
 This is done using the `getOrder` method (see line 47).

 The rendering is done using the built-in `all_content.html.twig` template,